 The Restitutions Committee issues recommendations on applications for the restitution of works of art whose owners lost possession of them because of the Nazi regime.
 These works may now be owned by the State of the Netherlands (National Art Collection), a provincial/local government institution, a foundation or a private individual.

-Based on the question of who the current owner is of the work of art, the Committee has been assigned two tasks pursuant to the decree by which it was established:
+The Committee has been assigned two tasks pursuant to the decree by which it was established:

 The Committee’s first task is to issue advice on decisions to be taken by the Minister for OCW concerning applications for the restitution of items of cultural value of which the original owners involuntarily lost possession due to circumstances directly related to the Nazi regime and which are currently owned by the State of the Netherlands (Article 2, paragraph 1 of the Decree).